MohdZaid0205/transport-manager/README.md

 ## Overview

-Tihis program is a Java-based simulation of a transportation fleet management system for a logistics company.
+This program is a Java-based simulation of a transportation fleet management system for a logistics company.
 The system is designed to manage a diverse fleet of vehicles operating across land, air, and water, including cars, trucks, buses, airplanes, and cargo ships.

+Project uses ArrayList<T> generic types to store all required information about vehicles. along with Set<T> and Map<K,V> generic types to store unique and key-value pair information.

 ## Project `Structure`.